3DGenomes/zedtool/README.md

 - `noclobber`: If set to 1, prevents overwriting cached intermediate results.
 Safest to leave = 0.
 - `make_caches`: If set to 1, saves detections and corrections to binary files for faster subsequent loading.
 - `multiprocessing`: If 1 then use multiprocessing to speed up the computation
+- `num_threads`: Number of threads to use for multiprocessing.
+If empty, uses all available threads.
 - `float_format`: printf-style format for floating point numbers in outputs files (default %.6g)

 ### **Detection Filtering**